 Late in the 19th century, a series of heinous murders committed in London's foggy and impoverished East End captured the public's imagination.
-The murderer, called Jack the Ripper, was never caught, but the fascination with the unsolved crimes of Jack the Ripper continues unabated.
+The serial murderer, called Jack the Ripper, was never caught, but the fascination with the unsolved crimes of Jack the Ripper continues unabated.
 Jack's grisly carving up of prostitutes was as shocking to Londoners at the time as it is to us today, and Jack the Ripper tours are one of the major attractions in London.

 Guided by Experts

 On Sundays and alternate Fridays, London Walks' Jack the Ripper Haunts tour is guided by Donald Rumbelow, the author of the best-selling book on the subject, "The Complete Jack the Ripper."
 Rumbelow has been an expert consultant for many major film and television productions about the Ripper for decades.
 Other guides for the Jack the Ripper Haunts walk include knowledgeable people such as an art historian who also leads tours at the British Museum and a professionally qualified City of London guide.

 Jack the Ripper took his first victim in August 1888 when he cut the throat of Polly Nichols.
 Be prepared for tales of blood and gore in the East End of London as your guide takes you to the murder sites.

 The walk begins at Tower Hill on the boundary between Scotland Yard and the City of London Police, creating a conflict between the two jurisdictions that made it easier for the Ripper to evade capture.